fkondylis/dimeanalytics/_MkDocs/docs/git.md

-# GitHub
+# Git and GitHub

+## Git

-DIME-based projects are encouraged to use Git, a [version control](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004668) software, for maintaining code projects.
-To support this, DIME team members can join the [World Bank GitHub group](https://github.com/worldbank/), and the desktop clients [GitHub Desktop](https://desktop.github.com) and [GitKraken (recommended)](https://www.gitkraken.com) are supported on World Bank computers.
-They allow simultaneous editing and execution of code files, including merging workstreams without conflicts, unlike Dropbox.
+DIME projects are encouraged to use Git, a free [version control software](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004668), for writing data analysis code.
+They allow simultaneous editing and execution of code files and comparisons of hisotries and alternate versions.
+This enables maintaining and merging simultaneous ongoing workstreams without conflicts, unlike software like Dropbox.

+## Git Clients

+The desktop Git clients [GitHub Desktop](https://desktop.github.com) and [GitKraken (recommended)](https://www.gitkraken.com) are supported on World Bank computers.
+DIME Analytics offers occasional Git trainings as well as on-demand onboardings for teams and PIs and can help you get this software up and running.

+## GitHub

+GitHub is a web service that hosts a remote master copy of files you manage using Git.
+The World Bank has a subscription to this which you can join (see below).
+You can also create and manage your own remote Git repositories through [Microsoft Azure DevOps](http://devops.azure.com) without any approvals using your World Bank email to login.

+### World Bank GitHub Group

+DIME team members can join the [World Bank GitHub group](https://github.com/worldbank/) to have access to premium features.
 Here's how to sign up:

 **1. Create a GitHub account**